 Project Overview: On October 6, 2021, the County of Morris adopted resolution RES-2021-859, which included the costs for five Public Health personnel.
 The intention with these funds is to support the County's ability to deliver critical COVID-19 services.
-3 full-time employees are responding to COVID-19 supported under this authority.
+Currently, there are three full-time employees responding to COVID-19 supported under this authority.
+As of June 30, 2023, the County has expended \$363,757.45 for this project.